schneems/rust_macro_tutorial/docs/050_proc_macro_basic_works.md

 :::>- $ cargo test
 ```

-Congrats!
-You just wrote a derive macro!
-But we're not done yet.
-Let's add some logic for parsing attributes to let users configure behavior without needing to manually implement the trait.
+Great!
 If your project is failing or if the tests you added didn't run, here's the full project for reference:

 <details>
   <summary>Full project</summary>